 Figure 1.
-Annual Natural Gas Consumption by HES Participant Cohort
+Pre-Participation Annual Natural Gas Consumption by HES Participant Cohort

 Guidance for PSD Updates

 The range of savings associated with the evaluation team’s analysis clearly indicates that R1983 will yield lower-than-anticipated savings (relative to the previous evaluation and reported savings) for HES and HES-IE participants who heat with natural gas and who have air sealed and/or insulated their homes.
 The savings estimated as part of our recent evaluations of similar programs in other states, as well as the year-over-year decline in preprogram consumption, suggest the relatively lower savings have both a theoretical basis and empirical support.